tjoskar/angular2-labb/README.md

 Take a look inside the `e2e`.

-You will selenum driver to run the test cases.
+You will need selenum driver to run the test cases.
 Just run `$ npm run webdriver:update` to download a selenium driver.

 Then you can run the e2e-tests by: